 Trends in emissions are tightly associated with economic activity and population growth.
 In absolute levels, the top emitters since the 1970s have been China, the United States, Russia, Japan, Germany and Canada, with Saudi Arabia, South Korea, India and Iran joining the list more recently.
 Among these, six are also in the top-ten list of oil producing nations.
 Other oil-producing countries also record very high per capita emissions, but make smaller contributions to total emissions.

 Emissions from North America and Europe, which were the largest emitting regions until the 1990s, seem to have stabilised in the following decade and a half, and are gradually declining, albeit from high levels.
-Emissions from other parts of the world have been increasing, particularly in the South Asian region, led most notably by India.
+Emissions from other parts of the world have been increasing, particularly in the East Asian region, led most notably by China.
 Sub-Saharan Africa remains the region with the lowest total emissions.
 Emissions from the Middle East (the largest oil-producing region in the world) remain at a lower level than in the West or East Asia.

 But per capita emissions remain highest by far in North America, followed by Europe and Central Asia.
 These regions show a gradual decline since the 2000s.
 In contrast, East Asia and the Middle East seem to be converging upwards to the European level.